cbb0064/Job-Scraper/README.md

 ## Notes

 The indeed scraper may need multiple attempts.
 Fake agent simulates a request but indeed rejects it sometimes.
 Pagination also is slow so let this run for a minute.
+Adjust number of attempts as needed for your network speed.